 The Higher Education Loans Board (HELB) is an agency under the Ministry of Education that offers student funding.
 The Board provides student loans, scholarships, bursaries, and partner funds.

-In this guide, you will learn how to secure a HELB loan in 2020.
+In this guide, you will learn how to secure a HELB loan.

 Type of HELB Loans

 The Higher Education Loans Board provides three categories of student loans.

 - The first category, jielimishe, is for salaried students.
 These are people that are employed and are seeking to further their studies.
 The repayment period for this loan is twelve to 48 months.

 - The second category is the undergraduate loan for students enrolling in public or private universities via the Kenya Universities and Colleges Central Placement Service (KUCCPS).
 The repayment period for this loan is 120 months.

 - Additionally, you can apply for a TVET loan.
 This loan is for students joining select public universities and colleges, as well as public polytechnics and institutes of technology and technical training.